FutrTrack: A Camera-LiDAR Fusion Transformer for 3D Multiple Object Tracking

 We begin by evaluating to what extent fusing image and camera features improves tracking performance.
 We used LiDAR-MOT-DETR~\cite{teye2025lidarmotdetrlidarbasedtwostage}, retrained with the same camera-LiDAR base detector used in FutrTrack, as a baseline.
 We found that replacing LiDAR MOT-DETR's LiDAR-only tracking with FutrTrack's LiDAR-camera tracking improves aMOTA and aMOTP (table \ref{tracker-robust}) for two different object detectors on both nuScenes and KITTI datasets.
 For example, in nuScenes, FutrTrack achieves an aMOTA of $75.9$ ($3.1\,pp$ gain) and an aMOTP of $46.0$ ($4.8\,pp$ gain).
 In particular, we see improved performance in smaller classes, such as bicycles and motorcycles.
 We also compare the performance of the original LiDAR MOT-DETR (LiDAR-only detector) with that of the retrained LiDAR MOT-DETR (LiDAR + camera detector) and found only a minor performance gain.
 The increased performance of FutrTrack therefore comes mostly from the camera features added in the tracking itself, not from the performance of the base detector.

 \paragraph{Comparison to Other Methods:} Different trackers rely on different base object detectors which influence the overall tracking performance and are therefore difficult to fairly compare to each other.
 Even when evaluating FutrTrack with a non-SOTA detector, its performance is competitive with other methods.
 Table \ref{tab:motmetrics} shows a comparison with other methods as presented by the nuScenes tracking leaderboard.
-In particular, FutrTrack outperforms all other transformer-based trackers with an aMOTA of 74.7 on the nuScenes test set.
+To provide a clearer comparison, we organize recent 3D multi-object tracking methods into categories seen in table \ref{tab:motmetrics} based on their primary tracking strategy.
+In particular, as shown in the lower part of the table, FutrTrack outperforms all other transformer-based trackers with an aMOTA of 74.7 on the nuScenes test set.
 Table \ref{tab:kitti_data}) also shows a comparison with other trackers using the KITTI validation dataset with a HOTA of 94.6 and a higher DetA.